cakephp/authentication/readme.md

 This plugin is for CakePHP 3.4+.
 If your application existed before (<= CakePHP 3.3), please make sure it is adjusted to leverage middleware as described in the [docs](http://book.cakephp.org/3.0/en/controllers/middleware.html#adding-the-new-http-stack-to-an-existing-application).

+## What is it?
+This package is an Authentication middleware layer for authenticating requests coming into your application, using various authenticators and indentifiers.

+## What it is not
+The pacakge only provides authentication and not authorization.
+It can be used to find out who someone is, but not what they're allowed to do.

 ## Quick Start

 Add the authentication service to the middleware.
 See the CakePHP [documentation](http://book.cakephp.org/3.0/en/controllers/middleware.html#) on how to use a middleware if you don't know what it is or how to work with it.